The recent version of the iproute package is not supported by some old kernels so it brought a new conflict to updates.

 First of all, check what kernel is currently loaded on the server:

 1).
 If the currently loaded kernel is mentioned in the conflict error message, it means that the kernel you are using is outdated and it does not support the new iproute package.
-In this case, you need to update your kernel, using the following command:
+In this case, you need to update your kernel and server components, using the following command:

 When the newest kernel is installed, reboot the server to apply the new kernel and check it again with uname -a command.
 On rare occasions, you will need to choose which kernel to load manually if it does not load automatically, you can use this article for it.